torvald/TorWAL/README.md

 Requires python 3.5 or newer.

 Only standard python libraries are in use, so no need for virtual envs.
+To get
+started:

+    cp config.py.example config.py
+    vim config.py
+    ./wal.py

 Crontab only have minutes as its smallest unit, and I wanted to collect data every 10th second.
 I could make it into a running daemon, but this was just the